kaboom-db/kaboom-docs/docs/social/feed.md

 \* pagination purposes

 If no type is given, it will default to 'thought'.
-Have a look at the extra info section to see what feed types are possible.
+Have a look at the extra information section to see what feed types are possible.

 **Response:**